molejar/pyMBoot/README.md

 [ mboot ] Tool
 --------------

-pyMBoot is distributed with command-line utility `mboot`, which demonstrate the complete functionality of this library and can be used as replacement of `blhos` tool.
+The `mboot` module is distributed with command-line utility, which demonstrate the complete functionality of this library and can be used as replacement of `blhos` tool.
 If you write `mboot` into shell and click enter, then you get the description of its usage.
 For getting the help of individual commands just use `mboot <command name> -?`.

 ``` bash